Michaelyangzhaohua/resturantApp-NodeJS/README.md

 $ npm install
 $ nodemon
 ```
-After typing these commands in the terminal, you will be able to try our application from [here](localhost:3000 "Home page").
+After typing these commands in the terminal, you will be able to try our application from `localhost:3000`.

 ### Set up an administrator account
 After the registration, by default the account will be a normal account.
 To obtain administrator's permission, the only way would be changing the `isAdmin` property from the `accounts` table.